Whoopix/Whoopix/README.md

 - 👋 Hi, We are @Whoopix
 - 📫 Reach us or@whoopix.ai
-- For Installation Guide - Go to Starter Kit > Wiki
+- For Installation Guide - Go to > Starter Kit > Wiki > Developer Documentation